-GREEN 1 your source code and completed notebook

-- GREEN 2 a PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2023 Assignment 1b", where x needs to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 files in the data/1b/green subdirectory containing any data you analyzed to write your report or generate your plot(s), in a format that can be easily understood by the TAs (if you think you should include instructions on how to interpret your data, then you should!) - YELLOW 1 up to 10% (bonus for COMP 5660 students, required for COMP 6660 students) for an implementation of Stochastic Universal Sampling (see Figure 5.2, page 84 in the textbook) with accompanying report, including all the same components required for the GREEN experiment's report, except that the analysis compares performance against the GREEN experiment.
-You should make a data/1b/yellow subdirectory and log data there as you did in the GREEN experiment.
-You should also create a new config file (i.e., create config file(s) in addition to 1b_green_config.txt such that each file contains the configurations used in your comparison).
+- GREEN 1 your source code and completed notebook - GREEN 2 a PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2024 Assignment 1b", where x needs to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 files containing any data you analyzed to write your report or generate your plot(s) should be saved to the data directory of your repo - YELLOW 1 up to 10% (bonus for COMP 5660 students, required for COMP 6660 students) for an implementation of Stochastic Universal Sampling (see Figure 5.2, page 84 in the textbook) with accompanying report, including all the same components required for the GREEN experiment's report, except that the analysis compares performance against the GREEN experiment.
+You should make data/1b/easy_yellow and data/1b/hard_yellow subdirectories and log data there as you did in the GREEN experiment.

 RED 1 up to 15% bonus for an implementation of an extra variation (recombination or mutation) operator meaningfully different from the prescribed method(s).
 What does that mean?
 You tell us!
 Any correct algorithm that reasonably fits this definition can be submitted.
 You must also submit a report including all the same components required for the GREEN experiment's report, except that the analysis compares performance against the GREEN experiment.
-You should make a data/1b/red subdirectory and log data there as you did in the GREEN experiment.
-You should also create a new config file (i.e., create config file(s) in addition to 1b_green_config.txt such that each file contains the configurations used in your comparison).
+You should make data/1b/easy_red and data/1b/hard_red subdirectories and log data there as you did in the GREEN experiment.

 Submit all files via GitHub, by pushing your latest commit to the default branch, including readyToSubmit.txt.
-The due date for this assignment is 10:00 PM on Sunday September 17, 2023.
+The due date for this assignment is 10:00 PM on Sunday September 22, 2024.